emostyz/marketing/marketing-deck-platform/COMPREHENSIVE_USER_DATA_SYSTEM_SUMMARY.md

 ## 🎉 Conclusion

-The AEDRIN Marketing Platform now has a comprehensive, production-ready user data system that:
+The EasyDecks.ai Marketing Platform now has a comprehensive, production-ready user data system that:

 1. **Captures all user information** across the entire flow
 2. **Provides feedback loops** for data retrieval when needed